How to Root Out Bias from Your Decision Making Process

 As the discussion got heated, Schmidt’s voice thundered, “Stop.
 Who’s responsible for this decision?”
 Three people — including Rajaram — hesitatingly raised their hands.

 “I’m ending this meeting,” Schmidt said.
 “I don’t want you to return to this room until you figure out who the owner is.
-Three owners means no owner.”
+Three owners mean no owner.”
 This said, the meeting was put off, and the team dismissed.

 Since then, Rajaram’s decision making process has fundamentally changed.
 He’s set up a decision making framework that he and his team apply to every important (and minor) inquiry.